Sutton585/dasut.github.io/index.md

 **[READ MORE HERE...](webDevelopment)**

+### Verizon and Other local SMB Organizations
+- SMB Solutions Design Specialist
+- 2018- PRESENT

+Innovation B2B consultant for many local businesses via Verizon partnership, responsible for opportunities to innovate existing processes, services, and products using connected technology.
+Acted as Subject Matter Expert on overall Design and Gamification in creation of large-scale system for employee engagement and retention.
+Designed systems for fleet management, sales and repair staff documentation/metrics and real-time monitoring of mission-critical business processes.

 #### Educational and Instructional Work
+- ONGOING

-Through my group Upstate UX, I've been leading symposiums, workshop events, and panel discussions; I was also recently was a guest speaker at RIT's National Technical Institute for the Deaf, teaching Hearing Inpared students UX/UI Design concepts for mobile design.
+Through my group Upstate UX, I've been leading symposiums, workshop events, and panel discussions; I was also recently was a guest speaker at RIT's National Technical Institute for the Deaf, teaching Hearing Impaired students UX/UI Design concepts for mobile design.
 Beginning in 2019, I will be leading courses for certification by IDEO for interested potential designers of any experience level.

 ### Mirror Show Management
 - Interaction Design
 - 2017 - 2018

-At Mirror Show, I work to create unique memorable experiences that companies use to represent themselves and their product at trade shows around the world.
+At Mirror Show Management, I work to create unique memorable experiences that companies use to represent themselves and their product at trade shows around the world.
 Since this is a smaller company, I've had the opportunity to “wear many hats” and find interesting ways to use my human-centered design principles to create and articulate our design direction.
 In this role I design experiences with interesting bleeding-edge technology and even create one-of-a-kind technology solutions for the needs of the our clients.

 This role takes a leadership position in many important parts of the product development life-cycle: brainstorming/ideation, presenting design to stakeholders, clarifying direction and scope, documentation, recruitment and management of development teams working in an agile environment, ensuring on-schedule delivery by hitting target dates, providing transparency for all stakeholders with regular releases, updates and testing, re-iteration and deployment of product, and gathering metrics along the way that can help us on our next release.